zio/zio/docs/resources/learning/videos.md

 - [0 to 100 with ZIO Test](https://www.youtube.com/watch?v=qDFfVinjDPQ) by Adam Fraser
 - [ZIO WORLD - Execution Tracing](https://www.youtube.com/watch?v=1-z06KIde0k) by Rob Walsh (March 2021) — Rob Walsh then presented his work taking ZIO's execution tracing to the next level, which will improve the quality of tracing, as well as make it virtually "cost-free", which is effectively the same as more than doubling the perf of ZIO applications today.
 - [Using Aspects To Transform Your Code With ZIO Environment](https://www.youtube.com/watch?v=gcqWdNwNEPg) by Adam Fraser (September 2020)
+- [Zymposium — Smart Assertions](https://www.youtube.com/watch?v=lgCb4-4M-fw) by Adam Fraser and Kit Langton (August 2021) — This week, Adam and Kit will demo and explore the inner workings of zio-test's new Smart Assertions.
+This new test syntax allows you to write simple, straightforward, boolean expressions—all without losing the human-readable, debuggable error messages from other assertion DSLs.
+As we look at the implementation, we'll discuss the delicate fusion of principled combinator DSLs with hacky macros.

 ## Migration and Interoperability
 - [Functional Legacy - How to Incorporate ZIO In Your Legacy Services](https://www.youtube.com/watch?v=pdgr9bbFQLE) by Natan Silnitsky (March 2020) — You want to introduce ZIO to your existing Scala codebase?
 Great Idea!
 It will make your code more efficient, readable, composable, and safe.
 For the past year, Natan Silnitsky has done this at Wix and has learned a lot about how to do it right.
 In this talk, Natan will show you how to successfully use ZIO in your legacy service using real-life code examples.
 You will learn key tips and takeaways including how and when to execute the ZIO runtime; how/when to introduce ZLayers into your codebase; how to make your existing APIs interop with ZIO; and how to have more flexibility on ZManaged resource shutdown.
 When you're done attending the presentation, you'll be able to introduce ZIO into your existing Scala code base with confidence!